 History of the Center

 The Rancho Bernardo Recreation Center was built in 1995.
 In January 2002, the center's name was changed to add Stuart Glassman's name.
 Glassman, who died in 2001, was a dedicated volunteer who saw that many recreational opportunities came to the community.

 Directions and Bus Route

-The Center is accessible by bus via San Diego Metropolitan Transit System (SDMTS) route 20.
+The center is accessible by bus via SDMTS Route 20.